StutiSahu27612/argocd-movieworld/README.md

 ### Kubernetes Deployment Enhancements
 - Increased readiness probe initialDelaySeconds from 30 to 60 seconds
 - Added failureThreshold: 5 to readiness probes for more retry attempts
-- Updated RDS database endpoint in ConfigMaps
+- Replaced RDS database with in-cluster MySQL database with persistent storage
+- Added MySQL deployment with PV and PVC for data persistence

 ### Communication Flow Improvements
 - Enhanced CORS configuration to allow requests from the Angular frontend